1927 Cerro Chato referendum

 A referendum was held in Cerro Chato, Uruguay on 3 July 1927.

 The city is divided into three jurisdictions, belonging to the Departments of Durazno, Florida, and Treinta y Tres.
 People were asked whether they preferred the locality to be under only one jurisdiction.

-The most peculiar fact is that, for the very first time in Latin America, women were allowed to vote.
+The most peculiar fact is that, for the very first time in Latin America, women were legally allowed to vote.